debops/debops/docs/getting-started.rst

 DNS and point to the server where the proxy is installed.
 You can open this address in a web browser to access the web interface of Apt-Cacher NG.

-To use the Apt-Cacher NG proxy, the host can either access the Apt-Cacher NG directly or via the configured :program:`nginx` reverse proxy:
+To use the Apt-Cacher NG proxy, hosts can either access Apt-Cacher NG directly or via the configured :program:`nginx` reverse proxy:

 #.
 To point hosts directly to the Apt-Cacher NG proxy server, include the